innopolis-devops/labs/app_rust/README.md

 The workflow is triggered only on changes in the ./app_rust directory or in the workflow configuration itself

+## Persistence

+Whenever somebody accesses the index route `/`, a counter increments.
+You can check the current counter value at `/visits` route

 ## Contacts

 * Telegram: @AKurmazov